40 Years Ago: Kiss Plays Their First Show Without Makeup

 This inaugural live unmasked appearance – in the unlikely and remote setting of Lisbon, Portugal – came just three weeks after Kiss, long famous for hiding their identities in public and onstage behind elaborate costumes and makeup, first revealed their real faces on national television during a special MTV appearance.

 By this point, only two of the group's original members were around for the unveiling, with founding drummer Peter Criss departed in 1980 and guitarist Ace Frehley following him out the door in 1982.
 The "hottest band in the land" had also fallen from the height of its massive '70s popularity.
-This was partially because of the lineup changes and most certainly also because they spent the early '80s dabbling in disco-influenced rock or making a much-derided concept album.
+This was partially because of the lineup changes, and also because they spent the early '80s dabbling in disco-influenced rock or making a much-derided concept album.

 Even when they did get their act together – and how! – with 1982's thunderous return to form Creatures of the Night, the public barely took notice.
 Despite new guitarist Vinnie Vincent's insistence that it was "time to grow and change" by unmasking, the move was most likely borne at least partially to try and garner a higher level of attention for their highly deserving new album, Lick It Up.

 The change helped Kiss regain some, but certainly not all, of the popularity they had lost during the past few years.
 But it also signified another shift in the already fractured band's power dynamic, with Simmons finding himself uncomfortable in his new non-Demon persona.

 As he details in his book Kiss and Make-Up, Simmons "didn't know how I was supposed to act, because the non-makeup version of the band was an entirely new idea.
 Paul [Stanley] was in his prime.
 He was very comfortable being who he was – because, in some ways, Paul is the same offstage as onstage."